sarasrking/Introduction-to-Jupyter-Notebooks/02 Why use Jupyter notebooks?.md

 ## Why use Jupyter Notebooks?

+Even if you think you don't use computational methods, if you use programs like Excel or
+- Learn how to code and experiment with data processing
+- Interactive, provides immediate feedback, work in code blocks (not whole scripts)
+- Learn from others’ efforts and understand their data and research processes
+- Explore and extract data from large datasets without having to download them
+- Test out calculations and visualisations that highlight important data points

 ### What are Jupyter Notebooks used for?

 Notebooks are being used in an ever-increasing number of domains, by a large range of researchers.
 Currently the main fields using Jupyter Notebooks are the following: